rickardlindberg/rickardlindberg.me/writing/fast-feedback-on-graphical-code/index.markdown

 ---
-title: 'DRAFT: How to get fast feedback on graphical code?'
+title: How to get fast feedback on graphical code?
 date: 2023-07-28
-tags: rlvideo,draft
+tags: rlvideo
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

-I am working on [own video
+I am working on [my own video
 editor](/writing/writing-my-own-video-editor/index.html).
 It currently looks like this: